 The International Summer Program was created to enhance exchange agreements between El Colegio de México and various worldwide universities, and to help raise the profile of Latin American and Mexican Studies around the world.

 The Program will be taught almost entirely in English and its curriculum focuses on the study of Mexican and Latin American realities as approached by the faculty at El Colegio de México.
 Additionally, students on the program will attend Spanish language classes and extracurricular cultural activities.

-The International Summer Program 2022 - Hybrid Edition will offer the following courses:
+The International Summer Program 2023 will offer the following courses: